-Our main mission is focussed at promoting the welfare of domestically kept equines and the conservation of wild or free-roaming equids around the world.
+Our mission is to promote welfare for domestically kept equines and the conservation of wild and free-roaming equids around the world.

 Only through education can gaps be bridged between sociocultural considerations, ethics and science.
 By bridging these gaps, the Wild Equus Network proposes new strategies to help protect, manage and conserve wild equids as well as the habitats and wildlife diversity on which they rely, and which many people are also likely to depend.

-We also provide ethology field-based research projects and educational programs, which are oriented toward making a positive impact on the lives of wild, free-living, and domestic equids worldwide.
-Our activities revolve around ethology, the biological study of behaviour, and provide insight into the fascinating lives of horses, while confirming clear guidelines for better welfare-based management of free-populations, as well as, improving the lives of captive and domestic equids.
+We also provide ethology field-based educational programs, which are oriented toward making a positive impact on the lives of wild, free-living, and domestic equids worldwide.
+Our activities revolve around ethology, the biological study of behaviour, and provide insight into the fascinating lives of horses, while confirming clear guidelines for better welfare-based management of free-populations and captive or domestic equids.